What is the course about?

-For beginners, and for those who have some experience in meditation.
+This course is suitable for beginners to meditation and those who want to renew or refresh their practice.
 You are required to read sentences, follow verbal instructions and extract information from handouts.

 How will I be taught, and will there be any work outside the class?

-Through led meditations, exercises, group discussion, handouts, visual aids and practical demonstrations.
+Through led meditations, exercises, group discussion, handouts, and practical demonstrations.

 Are there any other costs?
 Is there anything I need to bring?